Alekhya-2006/my_python_journey/README.md

 # my_python_journey
-This is my first repo. when i practice basic python programs.
+This is my first repo, where i practice basic python programs.